Do you have a good relationship with your parents?

 You have a choice now.
 You can change your position.

-This is the biggest difference between adulthood and children.
+This is the biggest difference between adulthood and childhood.
 Now, you can survive on your own.
 You can get help from your friends and circle of trust.

 So it’s better for you to leave them and solicit help from another person.